landerox/engineering-standards/README.md

 # Engineering Standards

-Personal knowledge base for engineering standards, architectural patterns, and technical guidelines.
+> **The single source of truth for development standards, architectural patterns, and engineering culture.**

+## About This Project

+This repository hosts the engineering framework used to ensure consistency, scalability, and maintainability across software projects.
+It serves as a living knowledge base connecting abstract principles with concrete implementation templates.

-## Overview
+## Core Philosophy

-This repository contains curated technical standards and best practices for software development, covering:

-- Python development standards (tooling, testing, security, Docker, observability)
-- Architecture patterns for GCP
-- Technology Radar and GCP services reference
-- CI/CD, Infrastructure, Data Platform, and AI/ML guidelines (coming soon)
+* **Simplicity:** Straightforward solutions over unnecessary complexity.
+* **Consistency:** Predictable patterns across all services and jobs.
+* **Automation:** If it can be scripted, it is automated (CI/CD, Linting).
+* **Reproducibility:** Deterministic environments using modern tooling.

 ## Quick Start